When not to franchise

 A franchise business opportunity can be an attractive way for budding entrepreneurs to become business owners.
 And itís easy to understand the appeal.
-A franchise company has a proven business model which can save you time, energy and money compared to starting your own business from scratch.
+A franchise company has a proven business model that can save you time, energy and money compared to starting your own business from scratch.

 A franchise contract is a legally binding document, and so you should only invest in a franchise business opportunity if youíve done your homework and youíre happy that youíll receive all the training and support you need.

-If youíre considering becoming a franchisee, then here are some tell-tale signs that the franchise may not be all it claims to be.
+If youíre considering becoming a franchisee, then here are some tell-tale signs that the franchise may not be all it claims to be:

 A well-established franchise has been tried and tested, both by the franchisor and other franchisees.
 The franchise model will have been developed and improved by the franchisor, so you don't have to make the same mistakes that they did to become a success.

-There are many ways that you can check the track record of a franchise that you're interested in.
+There are many ways that you can check the track record of a franchise that you're interested in:

-- If the franchisor is a company registered at Companies House, you should be able to view the latest accounts online.
+- View its public accounts.
+If the franchisor is a company registered at Companies House, you should be able to view the latest accounts online.
 But if the franchisor is not a registered company, or hasnít filed any accounts yet, you should ask them to provide you with financial information.
 After all, if the franchisor wants you to invest, they should have no issues with sharing details about the franchise financials with you.

-Inadequate territory size
+2. Inadequate franchise territory

 The first type is known as an exclusive territory.
 This means that the franchisor is obliged not to open another franchise within your area.

-In a franchise business opportunity based on a non-exclusive territory, you have to trust the franchisor implicitly.
+In a franchise business opportunity based on a non-exclusive territory, you have to have trust in the franchisor.
 You need to have faith in them not to overcrowd your territory to the point where youíre unable to generate an adequate return.

 Again, this highlights the need for thorough research to be carried out before you sign the franchise agreement.
 You must fully understand exactly your obligations and restrictions when it comes to your territory.

-Lack of training and support
+3. Lack of training and support

 A comprehensive training programme is one of the most beneficial elements of the franchise model for many franchisees who are inexperienced as business owners.
 Itís the responsibility of the franchisor to provide you with sufficient training to enable you to run your business successfully.

 The types of training and support a franchisor provides varies from one franchise to another depending on the industry and franchise system in place.
 Although the level of support you receive from a franchisor is no guarantee of success, it does provide a robust foundation for you to succeed.
-Good franchises generally include the following in their training package:

 - Extensive initial training